-Strategic Objective 1.2:

-Improve our workload management practices throughout the hearing process e will continue to revisit the way we perform work in hearing offices by establishing best demonstrated practices, increasing automation, and testing a variety of models to determine the most efficient methods of doing our work.
+Strategic Objective 1.2: Improve our workload management practices throughout the hearing process we perform work in hearing offices by establishing best demonstrated practices, increasing automation, and testing a variety of models to determine the most efficient methods of doing our work.
 Our transition from paper to electronic disability folders allows us to further automate and standardize our hearings processes.